paulorocosta/ai-for-tsp-competition/README.md

 ```

 Note that when the environment is initiated, the first simulation is already started, i.e., calling ``reset()`` will
-create a second simulation,i.e., ``tour002``.
+create a second simulation, i.e., ``tour002``.
 You are not allowed to use ``noisy_adj`` as input to your proposed solution as this would turn the problem into a deterministic one.

 #### Taking a step in the environment